The Stepford Scenario

 Information

-In the Stepford Scenario, my robot copies contain exactly the same information as your children — they have the same pattern, they implement the same function.
+In the Stepford Scenario, my robot copies are perfect — they contain exactly the same information as your children, they have the same pattern, they implement the same function.
 And we know that if I make two copies of a bit of information, then they contain the same information.
 So it follows that, according to computational theory of mind or functionalism, the robot copies are not just simulations of your children, they are your children.

 If that’s true, then in the scenario above I have done nothing wrong — in fact, I have done nothing.

 Now, maybe this is the right explanation.
-We haven’t disproved it.
-We’ve only shown that we are uncomfortable with it.
+I haven’t disproved it.
+I’ve only shown that I am uncomfortable with it.
 No one would accept that the robot copies of their children are “just fine”.
 We wouldn’t say “that’s all right, you can keep my children.
 These are good enough for me.”
 This is not how we see the situation.
-This is not how we act or how we feel.
+This is not how we would act or how we would feel.

 The thought experiment above shows that, in your day-to-day life, you do not accept either the computational theory of mind or functionalism as complete descriptions of what’s going on with other people.
 We believe there is more to our children than “a system of information that produces a particular behavior”, regardless of how accurate the simulation is.
 The “ghost inside the machine”, the child that we love, can’t be composed of just information.